To discuss transportation, we must agree on what the goals of a transport system are

 Optimal infrastructure use

 The most compelling goal for mass transit is throughput.
 Getting more people through a given bit of infrastructure -- land, tunnel, road etc. This mostly matters at peak demand times.
 We want to get the most out of the roads and tunnels we have, and reduce the cost of anything new that has to be built.
+They are a shared resource that should be shared well.

 Attract riders to systems which meet the social goals